 Means of assessing oral skills

 Though it was not a vital part of the decision, in accepting that an oral element was necessary the tribunal refered to the fact that the post was a critical safety post and that ability to communicate clearly in an emergency was an important component of that particular post.

 Note that for people who stammer an interview is generally not an appropriate way to assess oral skills.
 See Assessment of oral skills: Oral interview not appropriate way to do this, including the Ohio firefighter case in which clear communication in emergency situations was also vital.

-The Disability Discrimination Act in Northern Ireland is, to a large extent, the same as for the rest of the UK.
+The Disability Discrimination Act in Northern Ireland is, to a large extent, the same as it was for the rest of the UK.
 However, amendments to it are now at matter for the Northern Ireland Assembly.
 See Northern Ireland.